zuozhenggh/learning-library/developer-library/apex/shopping-cart/create-app/4-create-app.md

     The new application will be displayed.

-You now know how to create an application with a number of different page types based on existing database objects.
+You now know how to create an application, with numerous different page types, based on existing database objects.

 ## **Acknowledgments**

 - **Author** - Mónica Godoy, Principal Product Manager
-- **Last Updated By/Date** - Mónica Godoy, Principal Product Manager, September 2021
+- **Last Updated By/Date** - Mónica Godoy, Principal Product Manager, July 2021